BreadKey/riverpod_appkit/README.md

 ### Pagination Support

-The package provides a robust pagination system through the `PagedContent` class, `PagedContentControllerMixin`, and `PagedContentList` widget.
+The package provides a robust pagination system through the `PagedContent` class, `PagedContentController`, and `PagedContentList` widget.

 See the [example](example) for more details.